How to launch an effective EHS awareness training program

 Hazard identification and controls

-It’s important for workers to have an understanding of hazard recognition and control.
+It’s important for workers to understand hazard recognition and control.
+Here are some of things you should teach them:

-• Train workers on the proper use of safe work practices and administrative controls.
+• Using safe work practices and administrative controls

 Program evaluation and improvement

-• Providing ways for your workers to participate in evaluating and improving the training.
+It also consists of providing ways for your workers to participate in evaluating and improving training.

 Monitor progress